VVSD-Charan/Authentication_and_Security-/README.md

 # Authentication_and_Security

-## This is a reference project as a part of learning implementation of sessions and cookies using passport.js
+## This project is just for reference to implement sessions and cookies using passport.js.